blakevanlan/quickstick/README.md

 $(selector).quickStickHeader({
   headerClass: quick-stick,
   offsetTop: 0,
-  hideOriginal: false,
+  hideOriginal: true,
+  "z-index": 1000,
   onStick: null,
   onUnstick: null
 });
 ```
 ###Options Explained
 - __headerClass__: This is the class that QuickStick adds on to the header when it is "stuck" to the top of the window.
 This is useful for styling drop shadows.
 - __offsetTop__: This offsets where the header is "stuck".
 Positive values move the header down, away from the top of the window.
 - __hideOriginal__: This is useful in conjunction with _offsetTop_.
 It hides the original header.
+- __z-index__: This sets the z-index for when the header is "stuck".
 - __onStick__: This is a callback function that is triggered when the header is "stuck" to the window.
 - __onUnstick__: This a callback function that is triggered when the header is "unstuck" from the window.